pharmacologie-caen/vigicaen/cran-comments.md

-## Resubmission
+## vigicaen 0.15.6
-This is a resubmission.
-Thank you for your comments.
-In this version I have:

-* Removed commented code lines in examples in tb_meddra.Rd, tb_who.Rd, and tb_subset.Rd

-* Replaced those commented code lines by real examples (which required adding helper functions)
+* r-oldrel-macos-arm64 and r-oldrel-macos-x86_64 have warn status
+on current release (0.15.5) due to
+Non-standard license specification.
+The current license specification was proposed by Uwe Ligges during the initial submission process of vigicaen.

+* revdepcheck::revdep_check() was run on 2025-03-13.
+No issues were found.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.